ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 ```
 With these few lines of code in your host application, Watson Assistant will be up and running.

-You can pass in the following fields to customize Watson Assistant either via optional global object `IBM_EBA_CONFIG` or during the call to `IBM_EBA.setup`, viz.
+As mentioned above, you can pass in the following fields to customize Watson Assistant either via optional global object `IBM_EBA_CONFIG` or during the call to `IBM_EBA.setup`, viz.

 * `access_token` –– JWT access token, check Settings tab in Lab for more details
 * `agent_name` –– replaces Watson as the name to whatever is supplied